Readers are leaders, and leaders are readers. Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 Summary: “Crucial Conversations” is a guide for navigating tense conversations, at work, and in life.
 The remarkably practical tools offered between the pages prepare the reader to get the results they want when inevitable and sudden conflict arises.

-Why it made the list: Great conflict resolution skills are not only useful for HR leaders themselves, as they often find themselves mediating difficult situations.
+Why it made our list of top HR books: Great conflict resolution skills are not only useful for HR leaders themselves, as they often find themselves mediating difficult situations.
 The best HR leaders are also able to coach other members of their team, to prevent many scary situations from happening in the first place.

 8. WORK RULES!